jkschneider/model-class-benchmark/README.md

     EqualsBenchmark.equalsLombok      avgt   50    30.019 ±   1.350  ns/op
     EqualsBenchmark.equalsScala       avgt   50    51.966 ±   2.416  ns/op

+**Note:** @danielthomas went deep by decompiling and comparing the bytecodes of Kotlin and Lombok generated equals methods, and they are essentially identical.

 ## hashCode()

     Benchmark                         Mode  Cnt     Score    Error  Units